wjallen/pssp-api/README.md

 ### Redis DB

-The Redis db configuration is located at ./data/redis.conf.
-It is mounted inside the container at /data/ when doing `docker run`.
-It is customized to have a more frequent save interval and bind to 0.0.0.0.
-It uses the default Redis port inside the container (6379), and is mapped to 6441 on ISP It uses the default Redis port inside the container (6379), and is mapped to 6441 on ISP.
+The Redis db uses the stock Docker image redis/6.2.3.
+It mounts the local /data folder inside the container when doing `docker run` on ISP.
+The database is dumped every so often to /data/dump.rdb.
+It will automatically be reloaded if the container goes down and back up.

-The database is dumped every 2 minutes (if there is a change) to the file /data/dump.rdb, which is captured in this directory as ./data/dump.rdb.
-The database will automatically load that data when the container starts up.
-To delete the database, first stop the container, then remove the dump.rdb file, and finally start a new container.
-Some useful commands:
+The container uses the default Redis port inside the container (6379), and is mapped to 6441 on ISP.
+To start a new container on ISP, do:

 ```
 make clean-db     # remove db container